 This type of firework will have a label that advises either to place on flat ground or to secure it to an upright post.
 For those that advise simply placing on flat ground, ensure it actually is flat (and hard) such as concrete, a paving slab or a wooden board; don’t rely on a lawned area being suitable, in which case you should stake it anyway as shown below.

 Cylindrical fountains, gerbs and strobes

 Like conic fountains above, these usually come with instructions to either place on flat ground or to attach them to a post.
 Some smaller items might say “insert into soft ground” or similar.
-Our recommendation, again, is to use a hard surface like concrete, a paving slab or a wooden board for items intended for a flat surface, and to “stake and tape” on lawned surfaces.
-If you want to see an illustrated guide to staking and taping, refer to our Setting Up Cakes & Candles section.
+My recommendation, again, is to use a hard surface like concrete, a paving slab or a wooden board for items intended for a flat surface, and to “stake and tape” on lawned surfaces.
+If you want to see an illustrated guide to staking and taping, refer to my Setting Up Cakes & Candles section.